Othavio-Patricio/EN-course-skills/Fundamentals/6.HTML-and-CSS:-Forms-Flexbox-and-Responsiveness/6.1.HTML-&-CSS--Forms/README.md

 ## HTML & CSS - Forms

-Aqui aprendi aprendi sobre formulários em HTML, que são uma forma de enviar informações para outra página do seu site ou para um servidor.
+Here, I learned about HTML forms, which are a way to send information to another page on your site or to a server.

-Agora sou capaz de:
+I am now able to:
-- [x] Criar formulários em HTML com as tags: input, button, textarea, select, form.
+- [x] Create HTML forms with the tags: input, button, textarea, select, form.